gracefulife/clova-developer-guide/en/CIC/References/ContentTemplates/Humidity.md

   },
   "location": {
     "type": "string",
-    "value": "정자1동"
+    "value": "Shinjuku"
   },
   "type": "Humidity"
 }
 ```
 {% endraw %}

-## Screen UI example {#UIExample}
+## UI example {#UIExample}

-The following example shows how the Humidity template is presented in the Clova mobile app distributed by {{ book.OrientedService }}.
+The following example shows how the Humidity template is used on the Clova app distributed by {{ book.OrientedService }}.

 ![Humidity](/CIC/Resources/Images/Content-Template-Humidity.png)